zsellera/petra-printer/README.md

  ### Accessories

   * `mksgen_mount.scad` is a double-mount for MKS Gen 1.4 motherboard and a slightly smaller perfboard.
 Customize to fit your sizes.
+  * `mksgen_blower.scad` 5020 radial fan mount to 2020 extrusion to cool stepper drivers on the motherboard.